openframeworks/ofSite/_documentation/3d/ofCamera.markdown

 Set the field of view for a perspective camera.

-This sets the horizontal field of view for the camera, in degrees.
+This sets the vertical field of view for the camera, in degrees.
 This only operates with perspective cameras, and will have no effect with cameras in orthographic mode.

+Parameters:
+f The desired field of view for the camera, in degrees.